-Hutchinson didn’t always play to his athletic potential in 2020, but he might test as an elite athlete — and we’re seeing more of his ability in 2021.
-He was on Bruce Feldman’s Freaks list earlier in the offseason.
-According to a source quoted in Feldman’s article, Hutchinson might run a 4.6-second 40, log a mid-30-inch vertical, and post a three-cone time in the mid-6-second range.
+Hutchinson didn’t always play to his athletic potential in 2020, but he might test as an elite athlete — and we saw more of that ability in 2021.
+He was on Bruce Feldman’s Freaks list in the 2021 offseason.
+According to a source quoted in Feldman’s article, Hutchinson has a 4.6-second 40, a mid-30-inch vertical, and a three-cone time in the mid-6-second range.
 Those are insane numbers for a 6’6″, 269-pound defensive lineman.

 Among other things, Hutchinson has good grip strength, which he can use to wrench down opposing anchors.
 He also has a strong base and good balance.
-As a result, Hutchinson is able to stand his ground against opposing power and force.
-Additionally, the Michigan product has great explosiveness, lateral burst, and twitch.
-He also owns solid weight-transfer ability when shuffling between gaps.
+As a result, Hutchinson can stand his ground against opposing power and force.
+Additionally, the Michigan product has above-average explosiveness, lateral agility, and great twitch.
+He also flashes solid weight-transfer ability when shuffling between gaps.

 Execution beyond the physical traits

-On the edge, Hutchinson might be one of the strongest run defenders in the 2022 NFL Draft.
-As mentioned above, he has a strong anchor, good balance, and solid flexibility.
+Hutchinson’s run defense is solid, too.
+He has a strong anchor, good balance, and solid flexibility.
 But beyond that, the Michigan DE also boasts excellent footwork and awareness.
 He knows to reset his feet periodically to maintain leverage.
-Additionally, he can disengage and wrap up ball carriers when they enter his area.
+Additionally, he can get free and wrap up ball carriers when they enter his area.

 Areas for improvement

 Coming into 2021, Hutchinson had a stellar NFL Draft scouting report as a run defender.
-He also showed some pass-rushing utility with his positional ambiguity.
-There were some concerns on tape regarding Hutchinson’s ability to play to his athletic maximum, but those concerns have been all but nullified by his 2021 play.
+He also showed some pass-rushing utility.
+There were some concerns on tape regarding Hutchinson’s ability to play to his athletic maximum.
+Hutchinson maximized his skill set in 2021, but some notable athletic questions still persist.